HoloTuberKit/HoloTuberKit-for-AzureKinect/README.md

 # HoloTuberApplication
 Simple Volumetric Video capture &amp; AR visualizer.
-YouTube and OBS studio is necessary to broadcast RGB-D images.
+3D image is reconstructed from RGB-D images wihch are broadcasted via YouTube.
-For now, only AR visualizer for ARCore is avairable here.
+For now, only AR visualizer for ARCore and Aryzon(ARCore) are avairable here.